 IRONSCALES has the ability to identify fake login pages because of the AI, computer vision, deep learning and natural language processing (NLP) technology built into our self-learning email security platform.

-Computer vision and AI play a role in detecting the visual anomalies based on learned and trusted profiles (legitimate login pages/websites).
-While there are some indicators of compromise with fake login pages, such as blurred images, retro branding and a suspicious sense of urgency, many are unidentifiable using legacy anti-phishing technology or the naked eye.
+Computer vision and AI play a role in detecting visual anomalies based on learned and trusted profiles (legitimate login pages/websites).
+While there are some indicators of compromise with fake login pages, such as blurred images, retro branding, and a suspicious sense of urgency, many are unidentifiable using legacy anti-phishing technology or the naked eye.

 Further, our NLP uses advanced machine learning (ML) and neural networks to identify the ‘what’ is being sent by analyzing fraudulent language.
 This allows us to render a verdict on the legitimacy of business email compromise messages, particularly the ones being deployed for credential theft, in real-time.